vojodotco/vozmob/html/sites/all/modules/contrib/audiorecorderfield/README.txt

 2. Change your Audio Recorder widget to File Upload widget.
 3. Under File Sources fieldset you will see various uploading methods (Audio recorder method is added by this module).

+Java Fallback (only for Nanogong)

+What do do if Java is not enabled at the client?
+There are two options that are configurable through admin/settings/audiorecorderfield
+( ) Replace recorder for file upload option (DEFAULT) ( ) Remind user to download and set up Java for their computer

 ---
 The AudioRecorderField module has been originally developed by Leo Burd and Tamer Zoubi under the sponsorship of the MIT Center for Future Civic Media (http://civic.mit.edu).